-74. Gaps could be addressed through legislative action (such as the enactment of new legal standards or the improvement of existing standards, whether at the international, regional or national levels), the development of practical tools (such as the provision of model compensation/benefit-sharing contracts or research protocols) and/or though capacity-building (such as strengthening the ability of communities to negotiate with third parties on or more equal footing).
+78. Gaps could be addressed through legislative action (such as the enactment of new legal standards or the improvement of existing standards, whether at the international, regional or national levels), the development of practical tools (such as the provision of model compensation/benefit-sharing contracts or research protocols or the setting up of licensing schemes) and/or though capacity-building (such as strengthening the ability of communities to negotiate with third parties on a more equal footing).